 20 Books of Summer 2022: Book 4

 This may be an unpopular opinion, but Madeline Miller’s The Song of Achilles is a lukewarm rehashing of The Iliad, devoid of the spark and creativity that Miller showed in Circe.
 As I wrote in that review, I enjoy retellings of myths.
 I don’t feel especially attached to any particular version, and new twists and angles on established characters are a fun way to keep old stories fresh.
-Madeline Miller’s Circe and The Song of Achilles share a common theme.
 In Circe, the titular character is a side character from Homer’s Odyssey and Miller flipped the old narrative on its head: Circe becomes a main character with her own motives and passions and story arc.
 The Song of Achilles follows the same initial premise, this time with a side character from The Iliad, but the narrator, Patroclus, quickly becomes the least interesting character in his own story.

 Patroclus was Achilles’ longtime companion, and much has been written that The Iliad’s narrative makes more sense if they were also romantic partners.
-Sadly for Patroclus, his best-known plot point in The Iliad is when he impersonates Achilles in battle, which leads to his death.
+Sadly for Patroclus, his best-known plot point in The Iliad is when he impersonates Achilles in battle and dies.
 It’s a sad story, and even more sad if they were lovers because that would stack another layer of grief and loss on top of Achilles’ famous wrath.
 So, from here, I thought Miller would accomplish what she did in Circe: We know Patroclus will die in the war, but before that happens there will be all kinds of fabulous world building, character development, and nods to interesting bits of mythology—but no. Instead, the book is composed of the most predictable plot points: Patroclus and Achilles meet, they study together, they fall in love, and they go to war.

 Surprisingly, the most interesting part of the book is when Patroclus is a child, before he meets Achilles.
 This is the only part of the story that has an air of unpredictability—if Patroclus’ exile is mentioned in The Iliad or other sources, I’d forgotten it.
 It’s also interesting because once Patroclus meets Achilles, a high percentage of the word count is spent on Achilles’ attractive features.
 The first comparison to mind is how Bella keeps harping on Edward’s perfect face in Twilight.
 I cringe to make the comparison since Miller is an infinitely better writer than Meyer, but the descriptions of Achilles’ features become tiresome.
 They bog down conversation between characters and slow the action because not only is Achilles’ speech described, but so are the actions of his face, eyes, hair, skin, muscles, tendons, and feet.
 Long litanies of physical details are a big reason why I’m not keen on the romance genre in general.